...

 1. Regular Backups

 The most effective way to mitigate the impact of a ransomware attack is to maintain regular backups of critical data.
-Backups should be stored securely and offline, ensuring that they are not connected to the main network where ransomware could access them.
+These backups should be stored securely and offline.
+This ensures that they are not connected to the main network where ransomware could access them.
 If an attack occurs, the ability to restore data from backups eliminates the need to pay a ransom and ensures business continuity.

 2. Keep Software Up to Date